jklzz02/Cities-Rest-API/README.md

 #### Cities Table

-If you've created the database successfully it will suffice to run the [seed](/sql/cities_seed.sql) script to populate the database with a sample of 100 cities.
+If the database was created successfully it will suffice to run the [seed](/sql/cities_seed.sql) script to populate the database with a sample of 100 cities.

 ### Config and .env Setup

-In the .env specify the type of database to use, make sure to use `PDO` dsn names for the database name such as: sqlite, mysql, pgsql, sqlsrv.
+In the .env specify the type of database to use, make sure to use `PDO` dsn names for the database type such as: sqlite, mysql, pgsql, sqlsrv.

 #### .env example for a SQLite database